Administration API

 }

-If you want to access the administrator records, change the user type to: user_type=AdminUser
+If you want to know the administrator logs, change the user type to: user_type=AdminUser

-To learn more about how to query Content information via API, refer to our guide and examples at API.
+To learn more about how to query Content information via API, see our guide and examples in API.